reside-ic/reside-ic.github.io/content/blog/gotchaR-bumps.md

 }
 ```

 then all works as I expected.
-It is another feature of a kind, but does seem surprising;
+And if I (oddly) changed `x` to `name`, then data.table
+would perform comparison between columns, returnig zero rows.

-looking through my previous code I have quite a number of examples where the most natural
+Looking through my previous code I have quite a number of examples where the most natural
 thing to write would be `data[data$country == country, ]` or `data[data$id == id, ]`.
 Luckily
 I did so only with data-frames.
 I have not yet found any warnings I can switch on,
 should I forget about this issue in the future.
 Again.